VidakM/vidakm.github.io/_posts/2023-12-28-scalability_eventbus_kafka.md

 Don’t drop state in consution. publish with ack, publish without ack, publish async with callback ack.

 Difficult to scale by batching.
-DLQ nad other things such as filiure queue.
+DLQ and other things such as filiure queue.

 Scale by having more consumers instead, works with stateless microservices.